tedmoore/schelp2/docs/Classes/EnvelopeView.md

 |----------|-------------|
 | `` | A Boolean. |

 ### `elasticSelection`
- Whether the relative positions of nodes within the selection can change when the selection is moved using mouse or keyboard, in order to adapt to obstacles (the view bounds or, in case [keepHorizontalOrder](#keephorizontalorder) is `true`, a neighbour node).
+ Whether the relative positions of nodes within the selection can change when the selection is moved using mouse or keyboard, in order to adapt to obstacles (the view bounds or, in case [#-keepHorizontalOrder](#-keephorizontalorder) is `true`, a neighbour node).
 If this is `false`, movement of multiple nodes will be blocked altogether when an obstacles is met, otherwise only the individual nodes will be blocked at their obstacles.**Arguments:**

 | Argument | Description |
 |----------|-------------|